Harvard-ATG/canvas-course-checklist/README.md

 ## Caveats

+1. The external tool links are hard-coded and will only work for courses under the **Harvard College/GSAS** account.
-This script uses undocumented features of Canvas to customize the the setup checklist, and could therefore break at any time if Canvas makes a change to their "course wizard" code.
+2. This script uses undocumented features of Canvas to customize the the setup checklist, and could therefore break at any time if Canvas makes a change to their "course wizard" code.